sterlingbaldwin/scalable_project_3/README.md

     * A list of ships

 At each time step, the simulator will iterate over all the ships, and determine if they're in communication range with any other ships or stations.

+### API

+	ENDPOINT: /new_entity_connect
+	PARAMS: entity_type: either "ship" or "station"
+			entity_id: a unique ID for this entity
+	RETURNS: location: tuple, the x and y position of the new entity

+	This endpoint should be used by all new entities when they're instantiated to register with the simulator.
+The simulator will then response with their location.
+If its a station, a random location will be chosen.
+If its a ship, then if there are stations available, it will be spawned at one of them, otherwise it will be placed randomly.